Yassinos1919/Yassinos1919/README.md

 - 👋 Hi, I’m Yassin Ben Faiza
-- 👀 I’m interested in Embedded systems | Electronics |  Edge AI
+- 👀 I’m interested in Embedded systems | Electronics
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me yassinbenfaiza0@gmail.com